hoopdad/hoopdad.github.io/docs/ai/_posts/2026-05-27-token-efficiency-part1.md

 ![A philosophy for token-efficient AI work](/assets/2026/token-efficiency/token-efficiency-philosophy-32x9-v2.png)

-## A philosophy for token-efficient AI work
+## A Philosophy for Token-efficient AI Work

 The answer is not to squeeze every prompt until it squeaks.
 Over-optimization can make systems brittle and unpleasant.
 But teams do need a working philosophy.